• Skip to main content

 Cubed peeled potatoes in pot.

-2. While you are waiting for the potatoes to cool prepare the dressing.
-In a bowl combine all the dressing ingredients, adjust the seasoning as needed and stir until smooth.
-Refrigerate, covered, until you are ready to make the salad.
+4. Prepare dressing: In a small bowl combine all the dressing ingredients and stir until smooth.
+Add salt and pepper to taste then refrigerate, covered, until you are ready to make the salad.

 Yogurt and mustard dressing ingredients in white dish, with dill and spoons in background.

-3. In a large bowl combine the potatoes with the eggs, capers and dill, pour in the dressing and stir gently to combine.
+5. Assemble: To a large bowl add the potatoes, eggs, capers and dill, then pour in the dressing and stir gently to combine.
 Adjust the seasoning if needed and chill for 30 minutes before serving, if possible.

 Cubed peeled potatoes and hard boiled egg, capers and dill in bowl with creamy dressing in top right.